wlloyduw/SAAF/tutorial/README.md

 # <a name="writeFunc"></a> Writing a Hello World Function

 The root directory of the SAAF project contains function templates for Java, Node.JS, Python, and Bash.
 Each template includes a /src, /deploy, and occasionally a /platforms folder.
 Each language includes the source code from a simple hello world function with SAAF implemented in the /src directory.
 The /deploy directory contains our multi-platform publish and test scripts that are able to repackage projects and deploy them to multiple FaaS platforms.
-Finally, the /platforms folder contains platform specific files, in general nothing in this folder needs to be edited.
+Finally, the /platforms folder contains platform specific files.
+In general, nothing in this folder needs to be edited.

 For the remainder of the tutorial we will focus on the /python_template directory, as Python is a simple language to run and is supported by all FaaS platforms.